 I am Trudy and I am an artist.
 I am an indie creator, author, writer, photographer, curator and social critic.
 I enjoy creating, curating and engaging interesting art.
 I critique art, pop culture, and sociopolitics.
 I am not affiliated with any particular mainstream spaces/blogs/publications/organizations; I create as an independent artist.
 I also enjoy graphic arts, cooking, filmmaking, makeup and nail art.

-Most people who know me online know me because of Gradient Lair.
 In 2013, I was named one of 15 smart women of colour on Twitter by Colorlines, one of 17 Black women bloggers to know by For Harriet, among 5 great Black women who blog by The Huffington Post, recognized among 20+ feminists online that write important words by Autostraddle, and among 25 influential Black women on the Internet by the Brazilian feminist blog Blogueiras Negras.
 In 2014, my writing was recognized in Tumblr’s Civil Rights and Equality edition of Tumblr Tuesday, I was included among 9 Black Twitter users to follow by Clutch Magazine, named one of the top 10 bloggers of the year by Red Pepper, and recognized in a special article in Ebony, “Black Feminism Goes Viral” where I was interviewed; in the same article, Gradient Lair was listed in the “Black Feminist Toolbox,” a collection of important art and writing on Black feminism.
 In 2015, I was included “22 Badass Black Women Who Are Leading Movements, Changing The World and Generally Awesome” by Autostraddle for Black History month, and listed among 10 Black women actively supporting the Black community by Tea & Breakfast.
-On About.com, Gradient Lair is listed as one of 10 top blogs on feminism and women’s rights.
+On Thought.co, Gradient Lair is listed in the "Top 10 Blogs on Feminism and Women's Rights."
 My writing or tweets have also appeared in Ebony, Media Diversified, Flyover Feminism, Power Forward, The Root and I have been mentioned in For Harriet, The Root, Salon, Saint Heron, Feministing, The Feminist Wire, NewsOne, Bustle, Madam Noire, Jezebel, XOJane, entertainment.ie, Dissident Voice, Thought Leader, Atlanta Black Star, AllAfrica, About.com, and by Tumblr, Inc. There are several pages of citations (re: Gradient Lair) listed in Google Scholar and I am cited in Wikipedia for coining "transmisogynoir" and for the development of the lexical definition of "misogynoir," which was coined by Moya Bailey.
 My early framework development on this term, which came after Moya's initial work (and according to Moya Bailey herself), is why this is a term used in mainstream media and academia today as a way to understand Black women's unique experiences with oppression.
-I also continued development of this scholarship even after I closed Gradient Lair.
-I was most recently published in Wildness by Platypus Press, in 2017.
+I also continued development of this scholarship even after I closed Gradient Lair, and as previously mentioned, I will publish subject-specific anthologies on Gradient Lair, including on this specific work.
+Though Gradient Lair is and always will be first and foremost a personal blog, and secondly, for Black women, by a Black woman, people of a variety of backgrounds and from a variety of walks of life have cknowledged its nfluence on their politics, knowledge and lives themselves.
+(I was most recently published in Wildness by Platypus Press, in 2017.)

 My current focus is on photography and writing, including in this new space.
 This space is not going to be "Gradient Lair 2.0" as the writing here will be focused on my creative process as an artist, using social media as Black woman and artist, my independent digital publishing, and other personal/creative topics.
 By closing Gradient Lair, I also lost my personal blogging space; that is what that blog was to start with; I am reviving this and only this here.
 This is not a "feminist" website/blog or "political" website/blog or "social justice" website/blog.
 If you're interested in the type of content I had on Gradient Lair, you have to visit that space, or in time, my anthologies from that space will be available here in Publications.